LSSTDESC/OpSimSummary/docs/source/overview.rst

 .. _`LSST Operations Simulator`: https://www.lsst.org/scientists/simulations/opsim

 The key functionality of ``OpSimSummary`` is to find the set of LSST visits in an ``OpSim`` database that will observe a given location of the sky.
 This set of visits and the properties of these visits (also obtained from ``OpSim`` databases) is a useful piece of information for the simulations of observations of Time Domain Astronomy Sources (TDAS).
-The functionality is available in two ways:
+The functionality is available in two ways (a) **through an API** so that the library can be used in new code acting on `OpSim` databases and (b) as data products created by ``OpSimSummary`` that can be used by other programs, for example, observation library files ('simlib') for ``SNANA`` :

 1. As a library: ``OpSimSummary`` can used as a library by a simulation program.
 In this case, the simulator can use ``OpSimSummary`` to obtain the set of visits and their properties in the form of a `pandas.DataFrame` using a generator.
 The basic code snippet to be used is demonstrated in the code block below, and a usable example is in the this demo notebook_